Policy on Student Compliance with Technical Standards

-The Masters of Physician Assistant Studies program at Trine University prepares PAs to serve as healthcare providers in a multitude of medical settings.
-This program is a complex and intensive course of study that places specific demands on students that closely resemble the physical and intellectual challenges graduates of the program will encounter as practicing PAs.
-In order to function as clinical Physician Assistants, individuals must be able to meet certain physical, emotional, intellectual, and communication expectations for performance.
-This program is designed to prepare students to be entry-level PAs.
+The Doctor of Physical Therapy education program at Trine University prepares physical therapists to serve as primary providers of physical therapy care.
+This program is a complex and intensive course of study that places specific demands on students that closely resemble the physical and intellectual challenges graduates of the program will encounter as practicing physical therapists.
+In order to function as clinical physical therapists, individuals must be able to meet certain physical, emotional, intellectual, and communication expectations for performance.
+This program is designed to prepare students to be entry-level physical therapists.

-Gross and fine motor skills are required to meet the responsibilities of a physician assistant student in a wide variety of educational and clinical settings.
+Gross and fine motor skills are required to meet the responsibilities of a physical therapist student in a wide variety of educational and clinical settings.
 A student must be able to perform motor movements required to provide general and emergency care to all patients.
 These demands include reasonable endurance, strength, equilibrium, and precision.
 A student must have sufficient motor function to elicit information from patients by palpation, auscultation, percussion, diagnostic maneuvers and procedures, and other diagnostic manual maneuvers in a safe and effective manner.
-Students must be able to sit, stand, and move within classroom, laboratory, examination room, treatment room, and operating room for long periods of time.
-The student must have sufficient coordination to move about patient care environments, and sufficient dexterity to use common medical instruments.
-Students must be able to arrange for transportation between educational and clinical settings.
+A student must be able to execute general motor movement such as transferring/transporting, gait training, and positioning of patients, physically restraining adults and children who lack motor control, and manual mobilizing techniques.

-Observation is an essential component of evaluation and assessment for a physician assistant student.
+Observation is an essential component of evaluation and assessment for a physical therapist student.
 In general, this requires functional use of vision, hearing and somatic sensation including the ability to perceive position, pressure, movement, weight, and vibration.
-A student must be able to demonstrate the following observational skills examination of non-verbal patient and family communication, skin integrity, radiographic findings, graphic representations of data, changes in body position/movement, gauges on medical instruments and to perform inspection, auscultation and palpation techniques during the physical examination In the classroom, a student must be able to independently observe and participate in laboratory dissection of cadavers, the microscopic analysis of tissues, and lecture and laboratory demonstrations in all courses.
+A student must be able to demonstrate the following observational skills examination of non-verbal patient communication, skin integrity, radiographic findings, graphic representations of data, changes in body position/movement, and gauges on equipment.
+In the classroom, a student must be able to independently observe and participate in laboratory dissection of cadavers, the microscopic analysis of tissues, and lecture and laboratory demonstrations in all courses.

-Effective and sensitive verbal, non-verbal, and written forms of communication must be demonstrated by the Physician Assistant student.
-This is necessary in order to elicit information, describe changes in mood, activity and posture, assess non-verbal communications, and be able to effectively and efficiently transmit information to patients, fellow students, faculty and staff, and all members of the health care team.
-The student must be able to communicate attentively, effectively, and sensitively to others.
+Effective and sensitive verbal, non-verbal, and written forms of communication must be demonstrated by a student.
+This is necessary in order to elicit information, describe changes in mood, activity and posture, assess non-verbal communications, and be able to effectively and efficiently transmit information to patients, fellow students, faculty and staff, and all members of the health care team

 Intellectual, Conceptual, and Integrative Abilities

-To effectively solve problems, a physician assistant student must be able to measure, calculate, reason, analyze, integrate, and synthesize information in a timely manner.
+To effectively solve problems, a student must be able measure, calculate, reason, analyze, integrate, and synthesize information in a timely manner.
 A student must be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
-A student must be able to synthesize knowledge and integrate relevant aspects of the patient history and examination findings, be able to understand diagnostic testing and treatment regimens in order to develop an accurate diagnosis and determine an effective treatment plan within reasonable time constraints imposed by the needs of the patient, the facility, and the standards of care.
+A student must be able to synthesize knowledge and integrate relevant aspects of the patient history and examination findings in order to develop an accurate physical therapy diagnosis and determine an effective treatment plan within reasonable time constraints imposed by the needs of the patient, the facility, and the standards of care.

 Affective, Behavioral, and Social Capabilities

-Empathy, compassion, integrity, honesty, concern for others, good interpersonal skills, interest, commitment, and motivation are all required personal characteristics that a physician assistant student must possess.
+Empathy, compassion, integrity, honesty, concern for others, good interpersonal skills, interest, commitment, and motivation are all required personal characteristics that a student must possess.
 A student must possess adequate mental and emotional health necessary for the full utilization of his/her intellectual abilities; the exercise of good judgment, academic honesty, maintenance of patient confidentiality, the prompt completion of all responsibilities attendant to the care of patients and course assignments; and the development of mature sensitive, and effective relationships with patients and others.
-A PA student must also be able to tolerate taxing workloads, function effectively under stress, adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in clinical situations.
+A student must also be able to tolerate taxing workloads, function effectively under stress, adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in clinical situations.
 A student is expected to be able to accept and reflect upon appropriate suggestions and criticisms and, if necessary, respond by modifying personal behaviors.
-A student should also conduct him/herself at all times in a manner consistent with the American Academy of Physician Assistants ”Guidelines for Ethical Conduct of the Physician Assistant Profession.”
+A student should also conduct him/herself at all times in a manner consistent with the American Physical Therapy Association Code of Ethics and Guide for Professional Conduct.

-All students are required to read and review the Policy on Student Compliance with Technical Standards and return a signed copy to the Physician Assistant Program acknowledging that the policy has been read the students attest they are in compliance with the policy.
+All students are required to read and review the Policy on Student Compliance with Technical Standards and return a signed copy to the Physical Therapy Program acknowledging that the policy has been read the students attest they are in compliance with the policy.